sk|cz|de|

 v = 331,8 + 0,61·20 = 344 m·s-1, w = 20 m·s-1, f = 1,000 Hz, u = 0

-b) The ambulance is driving away
+a.)
+The ambulance is approaching:

 John registers a frequency of 1062 Hz in the first case and 945 Hz in the second.